learn-co-students/module-3-code-challenge-round-1-sea01-dtsc-ft-051120-mod-3-code-challenge-1593616902/README.md

 ### Data Understanding

 Contained in this repo is a CSV file named `quality_assurance.csv`.
 Each record represents a single part.
-The columns include ten features labeled `A` through `J`, and a target called `flawed`.
+The columns include ten features labeled `A` through `Z`, and a target called `flawed`.
 If `flawed` is equal to 1, that means that the part has a manufacturing flaw and should not be shipped to customers.

 Import the quality assurance CSV data using Pandas.